Skip to main content

 Automatic body compression Jump to heading

-Currently Deno supports gzip and brotli compression.
-A body is automatically compressed if the following conditions are true:
+Compression happens within the internals of Deno, so it is fast and efficient.
+Deno supports gzip and brotli.
+Once enabled, a body is compressed if the following conditions are true:

 In addition to the logic above, there are a few reasons why a response won’t be compressed automatically: